hardin47/website/Math154/Notes/04-simulating.md

 #### Blackjack

-* Example and code come from **Data Science in R: a case studies approach to computational reasoning and problem solving*, by Nolan and Temple Lang.
-* Chapter 9 *Simulating Blackjack*, by Hadley Wickham
+* Example and code come from **Data Science in R: a case studies approach to computational reasoning and problem solving**, by Nolan and Temple Lang, Chapter 9 *Simulating Blackjack*, by Hadley Wickham
 * All R code is online at [http://rdatasciencecases.org/](http://rdatasciencecases.org/)
 * More about the game of blackjack, there are many online resources that you can use to learn about the came.
 Two resources that Nolan and Temple Lang recommend are http://wizardofodds.com/games/blackjack/ and http://hitorstand.net/.